How Traveling Abroad Could Impact Your U.S. Citizenship Eligibility

 Citizenship Travel Documents

-Two related but separate requirements, continuous residence and physical presence, must be satisfied for one to be eligible to file Form N-400, Application for Naturalization.
+When applying for U.S. citizenship via naturalization, English and civics tests get much of the attention.
+But permanent residents often do not understand how travel abroad can affect their eligibility for naturalization.
+Two related but separate requirements, continuous residence and physical presence, must be satisfied for a permanent resident to successfully naturalize as a U.S. citizen.
 Excessive travel abroad can adversely affect eligibility.
 Excessive travel can include one long trip or the accumulation of several trips over the period that precedes your admission as a U.S. citizen.

 Disrupting the Continuous Residence Requirement

+As a permanent resident, you may travel abroad (outside the United States).
 In general, the following guidelines apply for permanent residents who are traveling abroad:

-• A trip abroad that is less than 6 months will not disrupt continuous residence.
+• A trip abroad that is less than 6 months will not disrupt continuous residence;

 • A trip abroad 12 months or longer will disrupt continuous residence.